 We are interested in the way chromatin structure controls epigenetic inheritance, and study proteins and complexes involved in chromatin assembly/disassembly.
 Our current research is focussed on studies of the Nucleosome Remodelling Deacetylase complex (NuRD), which plays a key role in controlling the differentiation of embryonic stem (ES) cells and the reprogramming of adult cells to a pluripotent state (capable of differentiating into all the different types of cell/tissue).

-To complement our structural studies, we are developing approaches based on super-resolution fluorescence microscopy to directly image proteins involved in chromatin assembly and disassembly during DNA replication.
-This involves using molecular and cell biological techniques to tag particular proteins with photo-activatable fluorophores in order to study these proteins in live cells at the single molecule level.
+Our principal structural tools are NMR spectroscopy and X-ray crystallography, but we also use small-angle X-ray scattering, electron microscopy, chemical cross-linking/mass spectrometry and biophysical methods to solve structural problems.
+To complement our structural studies, we are developing approaches based on super-resolution fluorescence microscopy to directly image proteins involved in chromatin assembly and disassembly.
+This involves using molecular and cell biological techniques to tag particular proteins with photo-activatable fluorophores in order to study these proteins in fixed and live cells at the single molecule level.
 Finally, we are also using data from cross-linking and high-throughput sequencing to determine in-vivo chromosome structure in single cells.

-1. Single-cell Hi-C reveals cell-to-cell variability in chromosome structure.
+3. Single-cell Hi-C reveals cell-to-cell variability in chromosome structure.
 T. Nagano, Y. Lubling, T. J. Stevens, S. Schoenfelder, E. Yaffe, W. Dean, E. D. Laue, A. Tanay, P. Fraser, Nature, 2013, 502: 59-64